andrewthomasjones/logKDE/cran-comments.md

 New submission

+## Reverse dependencies

+There are no reverse dependencies.

 =======
 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed the DESCRIPTION Description section.
+* Added reference to DESCRIPTION Description section.